 Trading Volumes and Traded Pairs

-Kraken and Bitstamp attract the majority of cryptocurrency users because of their work with fiat currencies such as USD and EUR.
-If you are an experienced trader who wants to trade altcoins and use leverage, the choice is obvious, you need Kraken.
+Kraken and Bitstamp attract most cryptocurrency users because of their work with fiat currencies such as USD and EUR.
+If you are an experienced trader who wants to trade altcoins and use leverage, the choice is obvious; you need Kraken.

-Kraken definitely wins in this category.
-The full list of koins includes Bitcoin, Ethereum, Litecoin, Bitcoin Cash, Dash, EOS, Ethereum Classic, Iconomi, Augur, Stellar Lumens, Monero, Ripple, Zcash, Gnosis, Dogecoin, Melonport and Tether.
-The exchanger also offers BTC and ETH trading pairs to various fiat currencies, including the U.S. dollar, British pound, Canadian dollar, euro and Japanese yen.
+Kraken wins in this category.
+The full list of coins includes Bitcoin, Ethereum, Litecoin, Bitcoin Cash, Dash, Ethereum Classic, Iconomi, Augur, Stellar Lumens, Monero, Ripple, Zcash, Gnosis, Dogecoin, Melonport, and Tether.
+The exchanger also offers BTC and ETH trading pairs to various fiat currencies, including the U.S. dollar, British pound, Canadian dollar, euro, and Japanese yen.

-Bitstamp supports currency trading with Euros (EUR) and US Dollars (USD).
-British Pounds and Swiss Francs can also be used on Bitstamp, but you will not be able to trade with them.
-They will be converted to EUR or USD before you can trade with them.
-The following 5 cryptocurrencies are available on Bitstamp: Bitcoin, Bitcoin Cash, Ethereum, Ripple, Litecoin.
+Bitstamp supports currency trading with Euros (EUR) and U.S. Dollars (USD).
+British Pounds and Swiss Francs can also be used on Bitstamp, but you will not trade with them.
+They will be converted to EUR or USD before you can deal with them.
+The following five cryptocurrencies are available on Bitstamp: Bitcoin, Bitcoin Cash, Ethereum, Ripple, Litecoin.
 There are 11 trading pairs available on Bitstamp.
 Bitstamp exchange combines buyer and seller.

 Withdrawal fees are also small: $5 for a USD withdrawal, €0.09 for an EU SEPA withdrawal, 300 yen in Japan, or $10 per Canadian dollar.
 Unfortunately, fees are higher for cryptocurrency withdrawals.
-0.001 BTC or 0.005 ETH doesn’t seem like a big fee, but right now it’s about $7.30 and $1.50, respectively.
+0.001 BTC or 0.005 ETH doesn’t seem like a hefty fee, but right now, it’s about $7.30 and $1.50, respectively.

-The fees on Bitstamp are also quite low, but only if you are an EU resident.
-SEPA deposits are free and you only pay €0.90 for withdrawals.
+The fees on Bitstamp are also relatively low, but only if you are an EU resident.
+SEPA deposits are free, and you only pay €0.90 for withdrawals.
 Transfers will cost 0.05% per deposit and 0.09% per withdrawal.
 There are no fees for deposits or withdrawals using cryptocurrency.
-The only fees that are best avoided are credit card deposits, ranging from 5% to 8% of the total amount.
+The only prices that are best avoided are credit card deposits, ranging from 5% to 8% of the total amount.

 Convenience of Use

-All of these platforms have a fairly common and user-friendly interface.
+All of these platforms have a relatively standard and user-friendly interface.
 They provide users with Japanese candlestick type charts and analysis tools.
 Bitstamp’s trading page design is less traditional, so it may take some time to get used to the interface.
 Overall, Kraken and Bitstamp provide users with a better trading interface.

 As auxiliary services, users have access to the most current rates, charts, summaries, reviews, and transaction histories.
-In addition, there is a separate application for cell phones.
-According to reviews, users really like all of the auxiliary online services.
-The language settings of the interface are also an important factor.
-Thanks to all these factors, this cryptocurrency exchange platform has won its users all over the world.
+Also, there is a separate application for cell phones.
+According to studies, users like all of the auxiliary online services.
+The language settings of the interface are also an essential factor.
+Thanks to all these factors, this cryptocurrency exchange platform have won its users all over the world.